clj-easy/graal-docs/CLJ-1472/README.md

 * git-extras
 * maven
 * jet - [see jet installation instructions](https://github.com/borkdude/jet#installation)
-  (Interesting tidbit: jet is a clojure program compiled to a native image with graal)
+  (Interesting tidbit: jet is a Clojure program compiled to a native image with GraalVM)
 * curl
 * sed